-The High Availability Role should show this is a standby machine for tile cache and relational data stores.
+The High Availability Role shows this is a standby machine for relational data stores.

-When the setup completes successfully, you have an additional data store machine to which the primary (for relational and tile cache data stores) or other spatiotemporal data stores can replicate data, or you have an additional machine that can store caches for newly published hosted scene layers.
+When the setup completes successfully, you have an additional data store machine to which the primary relational data store or other machines in the spatiotemporal big data store can replicate data, or you have an additional machine that can store caches for newly published hosted scene layers.

 If there were errors with the setup, click Next on the Configuration Summary dialog box to reopen the Data Store Configuration wizard so you can provide different information.
 See Troubleshoot ArcGIS Data Store for causes and resolutions to setup errors.

 Use the configuredatastore utility

-You can install ArcGIS Data Store on another server and use the configuredatastore utility to add it to an existing data store.
+You can install ArcGIS Data Store on another server or servers and use the configuredatastore utility to add it to an existing data store.
 The utility is installed in <ArcGIS Data Store installation directory>/tools.

 - Open a Command Prompt using the Run As Administrator option on the additional server where you installed ArcGIS Data Store.

 - Run the configuredatastore utility, and provide the fully qualified domain name of a machine in the GIS Server site and the ArcGIS Server primary site administrator user name and password.
 Also use the --stores operation to specify the type of data store to be created.
-Be sure to specify the same GIS Server URL and data store type as you used for the data store to which you want to add this machine.
+Be sure to specify the same GIS Server URL and data store type that you used for the data store to which you want to add this machine.

-For example, this command adds a standby relational data store to a GIS Server site with a URL of https://agsserver.ntwk.com:6443/arcgis/admin.
+For example, this command adds a standby relational data store to a GIS Server site with the URL https://agsserver.ntwk.com:6443/arcgis/admin.
 The data store directory on this machine is c:\data\.

 configuredatastore agsserver.ntwk.com siteadmin P$@pass c:\data\ --stores relational